-UPDATE: ALL REPORTS INCLUDING FULL VOLUME OF REPORTS (THE BLUE BOOK) WILL BE AVAILABLE BY CLOSE OF BUSINESS FRIDAY 7TH MAY
+UPDATE: ALL REPORTS INCLUDING FULL VOLUME OF REPORTS (THE BLUE BOOK) ARE NOW AVAILABLE

 General Assembly 2021 opens on Saturday 22nd May 2021 and runs to Thursday 27th.